 Lithuanian authors also explore this topic and offer advice on how to successfully attract funding.
 In the article "Startup Funding Possibilities Analysis" (Neverauskaitė, 2018) analyzes different sources of funding for startups, such as banks, venture capital funds, business angels and others.
 The author presents the advantages and disadvantages of each source, as well as advice on how to prepare a suitable investment proposal and how to prepare for negotiations with investors.
 In the study "Startup funding opportunities" (Maknavičienė, 2019) examines funding sources operating in Lithuania and offers advice on how to attract investments.
 The author provides recommendations on how to properly prepare for an investment proposal, what data must be provided and how to properly communicate with investors.
 In the article "Features and effects of business angel investments in startups" (Maldeikienė, 2017) examines how business angels can help attract financing for startup companies.
-The author presents the peculiarities of business angel investing and tips on how to properly prepare for an investment proposal and how to properly communicate with business angels.
+The author presents the peculiarities of business angel investing and tips on how to properly prepare for an investment proposal and how to properly prepare for an investing and tips on how to properly prepare for an investment proposal and how to properly prepare for an investing and tips on how to properly prepare for an investment proposal and how to properly prepare for an investment proposal and how to properly communicate with business angel investing and tips on how to properly prepare for an investment proposal and how to properly communicate with business angels.